 - The vapors enhance the cleaning results, easily getting into tight spaces and under tiny stand-offs

 - The roiling, bubbling action of the boiling cleaning fluid “scrubs” the parts being cleaned very thoroughly but very gently, without ultrasonics

 - The cleaning systems are substantially smaller than aqueous cleaning systems, without the complex recycling/reverse osmosis filtration systems, which also save money

 Here’s a general list of the boiling points of popular cleaning choices, sorted from lowest boiling temperature to highest:

 |Tergo™ Performance Fluids||55|

 |1,1,1 Trichloroethane (TCA)†||74|

-One final note: the boiling point does not affect the cleaning power of the solvent; that is a function of the Kb value and the viscosity, surface tension, densities, and low latent heat of the specific solvent.
-However, a higher-boiling solvent may be a useful tool when trying to remove insoluble contamination such as wax or buffing compounds because the solvent can melt the contamination and carry it away.
+One final note: the boiling point does not affect the cleaning power of the cleaning fluid; that is a function of the Kb value and the viscosity, surface tension, densities, and low latent heat of the specific solvent.
+However, a higher-boiling cleaning fluid may be a useful tool when trying to remove insoluble contamination such as wax or buffing compounds because the solvent can melt the contamination and carry it away.

 In short, an appropriate boiling point is the enabling trait that makes vapor degreasing so very useful.
-When the solvents are used in a properly configured cleaning machine, the results are consistent, affordable, fast, reliable, safe and environmentally acceptable.
+When the cleaning fluids are used in a properly configured cleaning machine, the results are consistent, affordable, fast, reliable, safe and environmentally acceptable.